 - ARKit Extended face tracking support: Now more users can partake in AR experiences via the front camera.
 This is possible for devices with the A12 Bionic chip or later.

 After upgrading a host of Apps and the User Interface, Apple has also managed to revamp the Health App by adding new sleep goals, modes, health checklist and schedules.
 The new features including the sleep tracking feature will also be introduced in watchOS 7.
+Check out our iOS 14 Review for all the details.

 - Customized Sleep Schedule: Now, you’re able to set goals for how long you want to sleep each night and create daily schedules for your bedtime and when you wake up.